 In addition, we are typically subject to lock-up provisions that prohibit us from selling our investments into the public market for specified periods of time after IPOs.
 After a portfolio company completes an IPO, its shares are generally subject to lock-up restrictions for a period of time.
-These lock-up restrictions apply to us and our shares of the portfolio company and generally include provisions that stipulate that we are not permitted to offer, pledge or sell our shares, including selling covered call options on our shares, prior to the expiration of the lock-up period.
+These lock-up restrictions apply to us and our shares of the portfolio company, potentially including any shares purchased by us in the IPO, and generally include provisions that stipulate that we are not permitted to offer, pledge or sell our shares, including selling covered call options on our shares, prior to the expiration of the lock-up period.
 We are also prohibited from entering into securities lending arrangements for these securities during the lock-up period.
 The market price of securities that we hold may decline substantially before we are able to sell these securities.